 Cross sections are constructed based upon the interpretations of the author made from geologic mapping and available geophysical and subsurface (drillhole) data.
-Cross sections should be used as an aid to understanding the general geologic framework of the map area, and not be the sole source of information
+Cross sections should be used as an aid to understanding the general geologic framework of the map area, and not be the sole source of information for use in locating or designing wells, buildings, roads, or other man-made structures.

-The New Mexico Bureau of Geology and Mineral Resources created the Open-file Geologic Map Series to expedite dissemination of these geologic maps and map data to the public as rapidly as possible while allowing for map revision as geologists continued to work in map areas.
+expedite dissemination of these geologic maps and map data to the public as rapidly as possible while allowing for map revision as geologists continued to work in map areas.
 Each map sheet carries the original date of publication below the map as well as the latest revision date in the upper right corner.
 In most cases, the original date of publication coincides with the date of the map product delivered to the National Cooperative Geologic Mapping Program (NCGMP) as part of New Mexico's STATEMAP agreement.
 While maps are produced, maintained, and updated in an ArcGIS geodatabase, at the time of the STATEMAP deliverable, each map goes through cartographic production and internal review prior to uploading to the Internet.
 Even if additional updates are carried out on the ArcGIS map data files, citations to these maps should reflect this original publication date and the original authors listed.
-The views and conclusions contained in these map documents are those of the authors and should not be interpreted as
+The views and